Reasons to Simplify your Kitchen

-As well as the morning routine stress that a cluttered kitchen can cause, cluttered surfaces (all over our home) also contribute to physical stress.
+As well as the morning routine stress that a cluttered kitchen can cause, cluttered surfaces (all over your home) also contribute to physical stress.
 There is a direct link between high-stress hormone levels and a high density of household objects.

-Save you time, energy and money
+Save time, energy and money

 Decluttering and simplifying your kitchen means less time spent looking for things, and less time cleaning and tidying.